kevinychen/project-euler/README.md

 ## Setup

-This repository contains a Gradle task that will decrypt the files for all problems that you have solved.
-Run the following (requires JDK 8):
+This repository requires Java 8.
+In order to decrypt the files, you need an `answers.txt` file in the root directory in the following format (you do not need to include all answers):

+    1. answer to Problem 1
+    2. answer to Problem 2

+To generate this `answers.txt` file with answers to all of your solved problems, run the following command:

-    $ ./gradlew decrypt
+    $ ./gradlew fetchAnswers

 The task will prompt you to enter your Project Euler credentials.
 This is only for fetching the answers to your solved problems, in order to decrypt the files; the task does not save any data or make any changes to your account.

-If you do not wish to enter your credentials, or you are offline, then you may instead create a file `solutions.txt` in the root directory in the following format (you do not need to include all answers):
+If you do not wish to enter your credentials or are offline, you may create the `answers.txt` file manually.

-    1. answer to Problem 1
-    2. answer to Problem 2

-Then run:
+Now run the following:

-    $ ./gradlew decrypt -Poffline
+    $ ./scripts/setup.sh

-Decrypted files will be at `src/test/java/levelXX/pXXX.java`.
+Files in Git will now be automatically decrypted, and files added to Git will be automatically encrypted.

 ## Running tests